Los Angeles Construction Accident Attorney

 - Negligent or criminal coworkers/contractors

 Motor vehicle accidents, falls, electrocutions, getting struck by an object, and getting caught in or between objects or equipment are the most common causes of death in the construction industry, according to OSHA.
 Pedestrians and drivers who pass through construction zones are also at risk of serious accidents and injuries.
-Whether you were a worker or a bystander, you could be eligible for compensation after a construction accident in Southern California.
+Whether you were a worker or a bystander, you could be eligible for compensation after a construction accident in Los Angeles.

 - Construction company.
 If you suffered an injury on the job, the company you work for could be liable for damages.
 Before you settle for workers’ compensation, discuss the potential value of a lawsuit against your employer for negligence.